Delaware Salesperson Pre-Licensing How To Get Your Delaware Real Estate License

-Getting licensed for your new career might seem a bit daunting, but we’re here to guide you through the process.
-Read on to learn the five steps you’ll need to take before starting your career in Delaware real estate.
+Getting your Delaware real estate license might seem a bit daunting, but we’re here to guide you through the process.
+Read on to learn the five steps you’ll need to complete before starting your career in Delaware real estate.

 Complete 99 hours of approved Pre-Licensing education.

-Candidates must successfully take 99 hours of Pre-Licensing courses from an approved Delaware Real Estate Commission real estate education provider like The CE Shop.
+Candidates must successfully take 99 hours of Pre-Licensing courses from an approved Delaware Real Estate Commission real estate education provider.
+Learn more about your package options here.

 Pass the course final exam.

 Once you complete all course materials and meet the minimum time requirement, there is a course final exam.
 The minimum passing score is 80%.